 - Now Sebastian Vettel also broke his time...
 Or rather old Stig's time!
 Some say that his lap times are around 57, 58 seconds...

 - The Stig is the most obvious one, but there's also Sabine Schmitz, the German racing driver from the Nurburgring.
 When Jeremy barely managed a full lap of the track in under 10 minutes in a diesel Jaguar (he got a time of 9:59), Sabine mockingly boasted that she could do that lap time in a van, got in the car and thrashed Jeremy's time (she got a 9:12).
 Later on, they challenged her to live up to her Badass Boast.
-She failed to do so, but not by very much.
+Although she failed in her own self-imposed challenge, the fact remained that she did a lap of the Nurburgring in a Ford Transit van; unmodified except for the shedding of excess weight which constituted of the miscellaneous junk, the passenger seat and the Richard Hammond who was sitting in it at the time in 10:09.

 - As a testament to how badass he is, he held the record for fastest time on the Top Gear Test Track in the Suzuki Liana for over five years, racing against a half dozen past and present Formula One drivers.
 The 'over five years' finally ended 11 July 2010, when Formula One driver Rubens Barrichello (himself an example of this trope) beat it by a single tenth of a second.